pokealarm/pokealarm/.github/PULL_REQUEST_TEMPLATE.md

 ## Wiki Update
 <!--
  Does this feature require an update to the wiki?
-If so, please submit the required change to https://github.com/RocketMap/PokeAlarmWiki.
+If so, please submit the required change in doc/*.rst files.
  If your feature requires a wiki update, you may submit it for review but it will not be accepted until the wiki update is complete.
 --->